ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 1. Update the fields in the **Encryption at rest** section.
    1. Select the encryption type.
 By default, all file shares are encrypted by IBM-managed keys.
 You can also choose to create an envelop-encryption for your shares with your own keys.
 If you want to use your own keys, select one of the [key management services](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok): {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
    1. Specify the key by locating it by the instance or by its CRN.
-      - If you chose to locae by instance, choose an instance from the Encryption service instead field's menu.
+      - If you chose to locate by instance, choose an instance from the Encryption service instance menu.
 Then, select the Key name from the list.
       - If you chose to locate by CRN, enter the CRN value.
-Use this option when you want to use a CRN of a key from another account, as you won't see that key listed in the instance selector.
+Use this option when you want to use a CRN of a key from another account, as you can't see that key in the instance selector.

 1. When all the required information is entered, click **Create file share**.
 You return to the {{site.data.keyword.filestorage_vpc_short}} page, where a message indicates that the file share is provisioning.
 When the transaction completes, the share status changes to **Active**.